johnridesabike/bikewalklife/about.md

 ---
 title: About
 intro: Hi, this is John.
 I’m a bike commuter from Columbus, Georgia.
-I created this blog to raise awareness of the issues affecting the world of biking and walking.
+I use this blog to promote and discuss issues affecting the world of biking and walking.
 I especially focus on the Southeast U.S.
 image_large:
   image: "/v1608060004/john-bike-to-work-day-2020.jpeg"
   alt: A photograph of John.